A collection of Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS) resources

-The following resources are provided to the VMBS community to help set up online class, study, and work environments.
+The following resources are provided to the VMBS community to help set up remote study and work environments.
 These links and instructions are provided to help you access primary Texas A&M and VMBS systems and applications remotely.
 All applications listed will require your Texas A&M NetID credentials to log in.
 Most applications will also require dual authentication through DUO.

 Accessible without a VPN

 Remote File Access

 FILR – This service provides web access and file sync for all files located on VMBS servers.
 It is accessible without a Virtual Private Network (VPN) and is DUO enabled.

 Remote Email Access

 Microsoft Outlook Webmail – This service provides web access to Texas A&M Outlook email accounts.
 It is accessible without a VPN and is DUO enabled.

 Texas A&M University System (TAMUS) Single Sign-On